alphagov/pay-tech-docs/source/documentation/before-you-start.md

 ## Try the service out

-You can try the GOV.UK Pay service before integrating with the API.
+You can try GOV.UK Pay before integrating with the API.

 You must be logged into a GOV.UK Pay __test__ account to try these features out.